zcworld/owp/README.md

 ## 4. Installation

-See INSTALL file for installation instructions.
+See  install.zcw file for installation instructions.

 ## 5. Usage